Growbot

 level design Process

-I started with a simple blockout for the beta build, mainly to get a feel for the game’s movement and pacing.
+II started with a simple blockout for the beta build, mainly to get a feel for the game’s movement and pacing.

-One of the toughest calls came later in development: we decided to cut the level in half.
+One of the toughest decisions came later in development: we decided to cut the level in half.
 Most of it was already built, but balancing issues slowed the pace of the game.
 Trimming it down made the experience faster and more engaging.
-Looking back, it was the right choice and it taught me the value of “killing your darlings.”
+Looking back, it was the right choice and taught me the value of “killing your darlings.”

-My overall goal with the design was to capture the feel of a Saturday morning cartoon city something believable enough to exist, but exaggerated and playful in a way that invites exploration.
-Considering the limited assets I had access to,
+My overall goal with the design was to capture the feel of a Saturday morning cartoon city—something believable enough to exist, but exaggerated and playful in a way that invites exploration.
+Considering the limited assets available, I’m proud of the result.

 Here is a quick paper prototype I made of the game progression.